 The naturopathic approach would be to look deeper at what is causing the headaches, and work on removing those obstacle to cure.
 It may take longer, but in the end, the patient will no longer suffer from headaches and will not need to use the Ibuprofen as often.
 The Ibuprofen is simply masking the symptom of the headache, not curing it.
 What is causing the headache?
 Perhaps the patient has significant muscle tension in their neck and they need regular bodywork to relieve the tension.
 Or perhaps the only beverage they drink is coffee and alcohol and they need to add water into the equation.
 Or perhaps they are majorly stressed at work and need to find better ways to cope with stress.
 The last one is particularly common.
 Everyone has some sort of stressor in their life and the added effect of all this stress can manifest itself physically as a wide array of symptoms and/or diseases (some far worse than just headaches).
 Naturopathic medicine looks to find and treat the cause of these symptoms.

 What is a naturopathic doctor?
 (ND)

-Naturopathic doctorss work in private practices, hospitals, clinics and community health centers.
+Naturopathic doctors work in private practices, hospitals, clinics and community health centers.
 NDs practice throughout the United States and Canada.
-Qualified naturopathic physicians undergo rigorous training before they become licensed health-care practitioners.
+Qualified naturopathic physicians undergo a rigorous training before they become licensed healthcare practitioners.

-In unlicensed states, where naturopathic medicine isn’t regulated by the state, anyone can claim to be a naturopathic doctor (and some might even in licensed state who aren’t obeying the state laws).
-They might of received an online degree or went to an unaccredited school.
+In unlicensed states, where naturopathic medicine isn’t regulated by the state, anyone can claim to be a naturopathic doctor (and some might even be in the licensed state who aren’t obeying the state laws).
+They might have received an online degree or gone to an unaccredited school.
 However, to have a fully qualified naturopathic physician in North America, you should check if they have gone to one of the 7 accredited schools in North America, as listed by the Association of Accredited Naturopathic Medical Colleges (AANMC).